You can be a business owner, a manager, or an employee.

 Digital adoption means having the users use the product or the service offered to the full extent in the way it was meant to be used.

 💫 What is the relation between onboarding and digital adoption?

 Employees, users, and customers who are onboarded effectively will engage with your product more often and more efficiently, increasing digital adoption.

 ❓ Why should I invest in digital adoption?

-In order to have more loyal customers and have a high conversion rate, investing in digital adoption is mandatory.
+In order to have more loyal customers and have a high What is the conversion rate?
+Conversion rate is the percentage of visitors that visit your website or landing page and convert.
+Converting in this context means that the visitor does…, investing in digital adoption is mandatory.